patrycja-i-lesniak/currency-converter-1/README.md

-# currency-converter-1
+# CURRENCY CONVERTER - ver.1

 Author: Patrycja Lesniak
+May 2, 2021
+Work in progress.

 Simple currency converter - version 1 - converts PLN into other currencies based on the default exchange rate.
-Work in progress.

 ## Exchange rates as of May 2, 2021
 - CHF = 4.1368;